xyzz/openmw-android/readme.txt

 and change -lpthread on -pthread
 After builing openmw library, you must copy all the libraries to libs folder in the  java project folder for example :
- /home/sylar/SDL/android-project/libs/armeabi-v7a
+ /eclipse-project/app/src/main/jniLibs/armeabi-v7a
-Then you must import this java project in eclipse , which included with the android sdk.
+Then you must import this java project in android-studio , which included with the android sdk.
 Also you need to import the configuration files openmw.
 If you want mipmapping worked on the textures, then you must rebuild  mipmaps on all textures .
 The easiest way to use this program